busrbsrho/MATLA_1/README.md

 #### MyThread
-a class that inheriate from the Thread class , implemented the run method as a method to count all the lines in a specified file. used for the third function.
+a class that inheriate from the Thread class , implemented the run method as a method to count all the lines in a specified file. used for the third mehod.

 #### MyThreadPool
-a class that implements the Callable class , modified the call() method so that it will return the amount of lines in a specified file.
+a class that implements the Callable class , modified the call() method so that it will return the amount of lines in a specified file. used for the forth method.

 ## Conclusions
 ![WhatsApp Image 2023-01-10 at 20 21 19](https://user-images.githubusercontent.com/118810462/211872980-5a935c05-b58a-4180-9b7a-97200b602edf.jpeg)

-we have tested both the ThreadPool and Threads methods and checked
+we have tested both the ThreadPool and Threads methods and checked what is faster , as shown above in large scale of files the Threads method won the race , however they were super close. the reason that the Threads method won is